Curt Pardridge

-Curt Pardridge (born March 12, 1964) is an American former professional football wide receiver.
-He was selected by the San Diego Chargers in the sixth round of the 1986 NFL draft with the 155th overall pick.
+Curt Pardridge (born March 12, 1964) is an American former professional football player who was a wide receiver in the National Football League (NFL).
+He played college football for the Northern Illinois Huskies and was selected by the San Diego Chargers in the sixth round of the 1986 NFL draft with the 155th overall pick.
 He played for the Seattle Seahawks in 1987.